 The bottom line

-Spring break is a high UV exposure event — more sun in a few days than many people get in a month.
+An afternoon outside, a beach day, a vacation, a summer of consistent UV exposure: each one is more sun in a few days than many people get in a month.
 The damage accumulates silently and shows up years later as hyperpigmentation, fine lines, and loss of firmness.
 But it's entirely preventable with the right SPF, applied in the right amount, reapplied at the right intervals.

-Pack one face formula and one body formula.
+Keep one face formula and one body formula in rotation.
 Apply generously before you head out.
 Reapply every two hours and after every swim.
 That's it.
-No complicated routine, no expensive treatments needed — just consistency with the most evidence-backed step in skincare.
+No complicated routine, no expensive treatments needed, just consistency with the most evidence-backed step in skincare.
+If you're building from scratch, the 5-step AM routine is the right place to start.

-Your skin in ten years will be a direct reflection of the choices you make this week.
+Your skin in ten years will be a direct reflection of the choices you make today.